-All great nations rot and weaken and eventually crumble—typically from the inside out, but America’s slide seems more like a supernova.
+All great nations rot and weaken and eventually crumble—typically from the inside out, but America’s slide seems like mud slipping into a sinkhole.
 I’m no historian, but has any nation soared as high and crashed as hard as our 244-year-old American republic?

 For the first time in my life, I fear for my country.
 What happened?

-I think things went south beginning in 2016.
+Things really went south in 2016.
 We elected a polarizing president whose worst fault and best strength was that he was an outsider.
 Initially, the media and opposing party laughed at him.
 I laughed at him.
 Then in the space of a few hours on election night, the laughter ceased and the shock set in as tears flowed on one side.

 The clown became Hitler

 We’ve seen gridlock and nasty politics, but does anything compare to the vitriol of four years of Russian Collusion, Ukraine impeachment, and finally, COVID weaponization?
 Are there any limits to the lengths one side has gone to rid the country of the clown king?
 It’s an American Fail.

 And now half of us are still troubled by a troubling election.
 Somehow, some way, a guy who barely became his party’s nominee secured 12 million more votes than his party’s last superstar.
 Really?
 As far I can tell, Joe Biden’s best quality throughout his many years in politics is his gift of gab.
 If his gift is no longer golden, what’s left to offer voters other than his not being Trump?

 This guy raked in a record 81,000,000 votes?